My Cookie Journey

 How I Create a Cookie Recipe

-I have had some people ask me how I create a cookie recipe, so I am giving you the oh-so-technical approach I use to develop my creations.
+I've had people ask how I come up with my cookie recipes, so here's the oh-so-technical approach I use to develop them.

 The recipe for cherry vanilla cookies hand written and the start of creating a recipe.